 As in Diocletian and Constantine’s time, much legislation continued to be aimed at fixing social groups in place on a hereditary basis – peasants on their land, soldiers and traders in their professions, town councillors in their cities – so that tax collection could be more efficient.
 It is quite clear that this legislation was at best only partially successful.

 The Fall of the Empire in the West

 The co-emperors Valentinian and his brother Valens came to power as co-emperors in the wake of the Julian’s disastrous campaign in the East (364).
 Later Valentinian’s son, Gratian, joined them as a third co-emperor.

-They were constantly engaged in fighting on all frontiers, and on occasion also had to put down rebellions.
+These emperors were constantly engaged in fighting on all frontiers, and on occasion also had to put down rebellions.
 In 378, however, Valens was defeated and killed by the Goths at the battle of Adrianople, and his army destroyed.
-This was an enormous shock to the Romans, and left a gapping hole in their defences along the eastern Danube.
+This was an enormous shock to the Romans, and left a gapping hole in their defenses along the eastern Danube.
 The Goths were able to rampage at will through the Balkans as far as the walls of Constantinople.